brillout/wildcard-api/docs/readme.template.md

 ### Authentication

 For authentication,
-you typically need an HTTP header such as `Authorization: Bearer AbCdEf123456`, or a cookie that holds the user's session ID.
+you typically need an HTTP header, such as `Authorization: Bearer AbCdEf123456` or the cookie that holds the user's session ID.

 You can access the `headers` object in your endpoint functions by passing it to `getApiResponse`: